 To Leave a Big Impression and Make Your Speech Memorable, Stick Your Landing

 What does it mean to stick your landing when you’ve just made a speech or an important statement?

 It means ending on a strong, definitive note instead of letting your voice, your words, or your point wind down to a whisper.

 And, for a speech, it means repeating your key message and then firmly asking your audience to do something — whether that something is to buy your product, consider your position, or challenge themselves in some other way.

 Stick Your Landing for Public Speaking Satisfaction

 Why is it important to stick your landing?

-One reasons is that, by the time you get to the end of a speech, you and your audience have both worked hard:
+One reason is that, by the time you get to the end of a speech, you and your audience have both worked hard:

 - You’ve concentrated (on your presentation), connected (with your audience), and put aside whatever feelings and doubts might interfere with the message you want to deliver.